george-hawkins/wifi-spectrum-analyzer/README.md

 The Fritzing Waveshare RP2040-Zero part was created by Peter Van Epp and was found [here](https://forum.fritzing.org/t/part-request-waveshare-rp2040-zero/16705/2).

 And as already noted above, the main `scannerGraphic.ino` sketch was created by [2bndy](https://github.com/2bndy5).

+The pinout diagrams, seen in the main breadboard diagram above, were created using the Fritzing breadboard SVGs for the relevand parts and the template that's linked to and described in this [video](https://youtu.be/ndVs1UvK6AE) by ATMakers on how to create pinout diagrams.